ArmardB/alpha-blog/README.md

-This is a sample application built to gain familiarity wit Rails.
+This is a sample application built to gain familiarity with Rails.